mr4tt/csmic/content/case_studies/googlescholar.md

 Our original redesign was focused on arXiv, another search engine that hosts new, open access papers.
 However, **8/9** researchers used Google Scholar, rather than arXiv.
 Furthermore, there was a large amount of criticism about arXiv, like how the searching had low relevancy, causing users to use the platform only as a paper repository.

 > I fucking hate this search.
 Like, this core recommender.
-It doesn’t work… it sucks, it’s terrible…I do not recommend arXiv.
+It doesn't work… it sucks, it's terrible…I do not recommend arXiv.
 Honestly, I would not fix it.
 There are better solutions out there, why would you spend the time to try to fix it?”
 >
 > Christopher, ML researcher